WilsonsAndRelated/WilsonsAndRelated.github.io/src/content/docs/rulebook.md

 	- If a rule fails its second attempt, it is permanently removed from consideration.
 To re-introduce it, it must have a majority of people [vote](#casual-votes) for it to be re-added to the survey.
 ### Rule Corrections
 - If something is incorrect in this document, and represents a rule to be added that is not a material change (but either a mistake in writing or a misunderstanding), it can be suggested to be added/changed by anyone and put into the document without following the normal process, as long as [Commissioner Transparency](#cmmissioner-transparency) is upheld.
+## Owner Mistakes and Corrections
+- If an owner makes a mistake that is brought to the attention of the commissioner in any way in a timely manner to the mistake happening, the commissioner will then hold a [Casual Vote](#casual-votes) of some variety to reverse this mistaken action
+- Examples of mistakes include but are not limited to:
+	- Erroneously dropped players
+	- Mistakenly drafted players
+	- Mistakenly accepted trades
+- For a mistake to be eligible for a corrective action, it must meet the following metrics:
+	- It must pass a simple majority [Casual Vote](#casual-votes)
+	- The correction of this move must be done before it affects any teams' score (in the case of in-season moves).
+There are potentially very limited exceptions to this, but broadly, it should have no impact to score if reversed.
+	- If the error is a draft error, it must be brought up in chat or to the commissioner before the next pick happens so as to not affect strategic balance.
+At this point, the draft can be paused and a [Casual Vote](#casual-votes) taken.
+- The league's [Casual Vote](#casual-votes) result will serve to litigate if this is a legitimate mistake, did not affect competitive or strategic balance, and can be reversed without a high degree of impact.
 ## Yearly Survey
 - The yearly survey is anonymous, and will be sent out before the Start of League Year.
 - Participation in the survey is optional, but any content contained in the survey will pass with a simple majority, so participation is strongly encouraged.